ftheberge/mining_graphs/README.md

 python -m ipykernel install --user --name=mining_graphs ## add to Jupyter
 ```

 The environment can be optionally created, managed and maintained reproducibly using `make` commands.
-To create and activate the conda enironment:
+To create and activate the conda environment:
 ```
 make create_environment
 source activate mining_graphs